saren-io/ethereum-data-share/README.md

 * [Acknowledgements](#acknowledgments)

 ## About The Project
-This project uses React.JS for front end and Ethereum smart contracts for storing the IPFS hash on a blockchain.
-Below is the entire process from selecting file to uploading it to ipfs and displaying it on the website
+This project uses React.JS for front end and Ethereum smart contracts for storing the data on a blockchain.
+Below is the entire process from entering data to uploading it to a private Blockchain and displaying it on a website

-* **File selection:**  You can click on the chose file button to select any image you want.
+* **Admin Panel Login:**  First you enter a password to log into the system to input data.
-* **Capturing file:**  The server then captures the file and converts it into a buffer.
+* **Adding Data:**  You input the transcript data into respective fields.
-* **Submitting:**  After file capture, once you click on the submit button, the server uploads the file to IPFS and saves the hash it receives from IPFS API.
+* **Submitting:**  After adding data, once you click on the submit button, the server uploads the data to a private Ethereum Blockchain using Ganache.
-* **Saving hash on Blockchain:**  Once the IPFS hash is received, server pushes the hash onto an Ethereum compatible Blockchain.
+* **Logging Into View:**  Once the data is uploaded successfully, you log into a separate website with a password to view it.
-* **Verification:**  Once the hash is on Blockchain, client then verifies the account connected to the Blockchain and retrieves the hash.
+* **Fetching Data:**  On login the client fetches data and populates the fields.
-* **Update Image:**  Once client verifies the account holder through Meta Mask, image updates on the client.
+* **Updating:**  Data can be updated on the Blockchain through the admin panel and once confirmation notification is received, the new data can be fetched via the update button on the view window.

 ### Built With
 This project uses the following software and languages